scoliann/EvolvingImagesWithGAandCNN/README.md

-This script is used test whether human-recognizable images can evolved using a Genetic Algorithm that leverages the softmax scores from a CNN as a fitness function.
+This script is used test whether human-recognizable images can be evolved using a Genetic Algorithm that leverages the softmax scores from a CNN as a fitness function.

 #  Important Note

 The goal was to determine if a Genetic Algorithm could be used in conjunction with a CNN to evolve human-recognizable images.
 It turns out that this is NOT possible.
 None the less, I chose to upload this project to GitHub, as I thought it was a novel, interesting idea that people might enjoy hearing about.

-A video of me describing this project and the outcomes can be found [here](https://www.youtube.com/watch?v=3h3L5joNXyY).
+A video describing this project and the outcomes can be found [here](https://www.youtube.com/watch?v=3h3L5joNXyY).

 ## The Idea